The Westinghouse Educational Outreach Program

 Examples of these types of visits include speaking to students (K-12) during a class or as an assembly.
 Our employees also enjoy speaking at career fairs and judging science contests.

-Our N-Vision Student Workshop teams, made up of a group of Westinghouse engineers, visit schools for a one-day workshop to educate high school students (grades 9 – 11) interested in engineering, the following subjects: Careers in Engineering, Forms of Energy, and Nuclear Energy Basics.
+Our N-Vision Student Workshop teams, made up of a group of Westinghouse engineers, visit schools for a one-day workshop to educate high school students (grades 9 – 11) interested in engineering on the following subjects: Careers in Engineering, Forms of Energy, and Nuclear Energy Basics.
 Two hands-on activities are also conducted to help students think like an engineer.
 These workshops are not only educational but fun!
 This curriculum can change according to a teacher's needs.
 We have conducted workshops at the following high schools in Pennsylvania, alone: Ambridge, Northgate, Seneca Valley, Mars, McKeesport, Plum, Leechburg, Uniontown, Baldwin, South Fayette, North Allegheny…and many more!
+Please note: A minimum of 25 students is a requirement to schedule this workshop.
+The workshop is only offered to high school students due to the level of science and engineering discussed.
+If you do not have space at your school for such a workshop, and are a local Pittsburgh-area school, you can inquire about us conducting the workshop at our Westinghouse Cranberry Headquarters site, which may include a tour of our simulator.
+Tours of the simulator are only offered through this option of our N-Vision program.
+Such requests need to be made at least three-months in advance and are dependent upon our volunteers’ schedules, space at our facility and simulator schedule.
+There may be other factors that affect this option at the time of request.

 This curriculum can change according to a teacher's needs.
 We have conducted workshops at the following high schools in Pennsylvania, alone: Ambridge, Northgate, Seneca Valley, Mars, McKeesport, Plum, Leechburg, Uniontown, Baldwin, South Fayette, North Allegheny…and many more!